a-ridley/Cyber-Cloud-Project-Documentation/cyber-cloud-project/docs/how-to-deploy.md

 scp -P 2212 docker-compose.yml root@10.40.216.102:/home/cyber-cloud-project-documentation
 ```

-## Starting/Stopping the Docker Container
+## Budiling the new docker image/Stopping the Docker Container
-After the files have been copied over to the logging node you will need to stop the docker container and then start it up again.
+After the files have been copied over to the logging node you will need to stop the docker container.
+Then you will build the new image and start it up again.
 Ensure you are in the directory that has the docker-compose.yml file:

 `/home/cyber-cloud-project-documentation` before running any of the following commands.

 In order to stop the docker container run the following command `docker-compose down` on the logging node.
-Then run `docker-compose up -d` to start it back up.
+Then run `docker-compose up --build -d` to build the new image and start it back up.